For 1st and 2nd years

 Four workshops are scheduled in February and March to help students prepare for their exams.
 Topics include: Overview of Scientific Writing, General Grant Writing, and Specific Aims review.

 The proposal guidelines closely follow those for a Predoctoral Fellowship application to the NIH (NRSA F31).
 Thus, students should craft their proposal with the following section headings, using single spaced, 11 point Arial font, 0.5 inch margins, and the indicated page limits.
-Please visit the GCB handbook for further instructions.
+Please visit here for further instructions.

 Structure of the Oral Exam

 • Exams are scheduled for 120 minutes but often completed in ~90 minutes

 • Prepare a 15 minute overview of proposal with no more than 15 slides